 INSPO | The Eco Kitchen

-With the world in crisis about pollution & waste, I think it's safe to say that we've all become a little bit more aware of how we can help the environment.
-There are a tonne of ways to ensure that we are all reducing & reusing as much of our waste as possible; & with the planet's health at the forefront of everyone's mind there are some great modern features you can add to your kitchen to ensure that your home is a little more eco friendly.
+With the world in crisis about pollution & waste, I think it is safe to say that we’ve all become a little bit more aware of how we can do our bit to support the health of the planet.
+With this at the forefront of our minds, there have been some fantastic innovations in the kitchen industry that all have reduce & reuse built in to their core.
+Whether you are refurbing or building here are some of my favourite eco-friendly features that you can add to your existing kitchen, or include in a new kitchen, to ensure that your home is a little easier on the environment.

-With councils getting fussier than ever about our bins, it's really important that we organise our recycling properly to avoid fines, ensure regular collections; & to recycle as much waste as possible.
-Although they can often be forgotten, the kitchen bin can make a huge difference in assisting with your house hold waste control.
-Depending on your council & how many bins you need; our range of integrated bins are great for keeping your waste organised & ready to be recycled.
-The 4 compartment version below holds a massive 84L in just 1 cabinet & has individual removable compartments so you easily organise & remove your household waste.
+Councils are becoming increasingly strict about waste & recycling, so it’s really important that we organise our waste properly.
+Not only to avoid fines & ensure regular collections but to simply reduce our single-use waste as much as possible.
+Although they can often be overlooked, the kitchen bin can make a huge difference in assisting with your household waste control.
+Ranging between 2-4 compartments & holding up to 84L, the Blum Eco Top bins are great for keeping your waste organised & ready to be recycled.
+Each model requires only 1 cabinet (of varying sizes) & includes an internal lid & removable compartments.
+Recycling has never been so easy.

-Quooker taps are a great way to start reducing your water & energy usage.
-The beloved kettle is one of the most notorious small appliances for wasting both water & energy; but the Quooker tap will instantly tackle these problems, by reducing your water, energy & plastic usage all at the same time.
-By providing the exact amount of boiling water as & when you need it, there is no boiling, throwing away & re boiling of the kettle needed (we're all guilty of this).
-In standby mode the Quooker only costs around 3p a day to run & in return you can have, regular hot & cold, boiling & filtered water (reducing he need for bottled water) all from the same wonderful tap.
+Boiling water taps are a great way to start reducing your water & energy usage.
+Although a staple in the British home, our beloved kettle is one of the most notorious small appliances for wasting both water & energy.
+Adding a Quooker tap (my recommended brand) to your kitchen will instantly tackle these problems.
+Not only will you reduce your water waste, but your energy & plastic usage can all be minimised at the same time.
+By providing the exact amount of boiling water as & when you need it, there is no need to re-boil or empty the kettle (we can all be guilty of this).
+In standby mode, a Quooker tap costs just 3p a day to run.
+All while giving you regular hot & cold, 100°C boiling, filtered, & with the addition

 Team your Quooker with a reusable thermo flask to use on the go, keep your cold drinks cold & your hot drinks hot while reducing your plastic footprint.
-We love the cool designs from Chilly Bottles who produce gorgeous thermo flasks, travel mugs & food pots.
+I love the cool designs from Chilly Bottles who produce gorgeous flasks, travel mugs & food pots.

 Switch to induction

-The switch from gas to induction can feel difficult if you're used to cooking with a flame.
-Aside from amazing safety features & their sleek appearance induction hobs can be super eco friendly too...
+This can sometimes be a tricky topic with my clients because the switch from gas to induction can feel quite difficult if you’re used to cooking with a flame.
+Aside from smart safety features & a sleek appearance, induction hobs can be incredibly eco-friendly too.
+The first & most obvious reason is for giving up on fossil fuels & switching to electricity which can be a much more sustainable option.

-If you're serious about reducing waste, a vacuum drawer is a great addition to the kitchen.
-They appear as a warming drawer from the outside, but this clever appliance enables you to completely reseal your food meaning it lasts much longer.
-Vacuum seal food bags, tins & glass jars (great for taking baby food on the go) ready for freezing, sous vide cooking, travel or simply for better, longer storage; ultimately equalling in less food waste.
-Some containers such as glass jars can be vacuum sealed again & again which also eliminates the use for plastic food bags.
+If you’re serious about reducing food waste, a vacuum drawer is a great addition to the kitchen.
+It’s a compact & clever built-in appliance that will blend seamlessly with your ovens.
+This little drawer allows you to completely reseal your tins & glass jars for storing, packets & bags for freezing, sous vide cooking or even travel, (great for taking baby food on the go) ultimately resulting in minimal to very little food waste per household.
+Some containers such as glass jars can be vacuum sealed over & over again which further eliminates the use of zip-lock bags, single use plastics will soon be a thing of the past.

-Which of the above suggestions would love to have in your dream (eco friendly) kitchen?
+Which of these suggestions would love to have in your dream (eco friendly) kitchen?
 Let me know in the comments below & let's keep the conversation going.

 See you next time,